-Founded in 1938 as the Greater Greensboro Open, the Wyndham Championship is the sixth-oldest event on the PGA TOUR.
+Founded in 1938 as the Greater Greensboro Open, the Wyndham Championship is the seventh-oldest event on the PGA TOUR.
 In its early years, the tournament alternated between two Greensboro, N.C. courses: Starmount Forest Country Club and the current home course at Sedgefield Country Club.
 After 31 years at Forest Oaks Country Club, the Wyndham moved back to Sedgefield in 2008 and became the only regular-season PGA TOUR event contested on a course originally designed by the legendary Donald Ross.
-The 2016 tournament is the 77th renewal of North Carolina’s oldest professional golf event.
-The tournament enjoys a rich history that few PGA TOUR events have.
+The 2023 tournament is the 84th renewal of North Carolina’s oldest professional golf event.
+The tournament enjoys a rich history featuring many of the greatest names in golf.

 Sam Snead won the very first tournament which was originally played at both Starmount Forest and Sedgefield Country Clubs.
 The first place prize was $1,200.

 Ben HoganAfter winning the North/South Open in Pinehurst -- the first win of his career -- Ben Hogan arrived in Greensboro and won a tournament that was delayed three days by snow.
 After playing the first round at Starmount, some three inches of snow fell.
 Once the snow melted, play resumed at Starmount before moving to Sedgefield where Hogan played 36 spectacular holes to win by nine strokes.
 After the tournament, Hogan went to Asheville where he earned his third consecutive win at the Land of the Sky Open.

 1941 & 1945

 Byron Nelson defeated Sam Byrd by eight strokes to win the tournament at Starmount Forest Country Club.
 It was the third of his 11 straight PGA TOUR wins.
 He also won the tournament in 1941, joining Sam Snead as the only two-time winners of the event to date.